strimzi/proposals/050-Kafka-Node-Pools.md

 The replicas and storage sections will be required in `KafkaNodePool`.
 The other fields will be optional.
-At the same time, the replicas and storage sections will be made optional in the `Kafka` resource since when using node pools, they will not be used in the `Kafka` custom resource anymore.
+At the same time, the replicas and storage sections will be made optional in the `Kafka` resource since when using node pools, and they will ignored if set.

 When the optional field is not present in `KafkaNodePool` and is present in `Kafka.spec.kafka`, it will default to the configured value from the `Kafka` CR.
-However, this will be applied only on the highest level.
+However, this will be applied only on the highest level as shown in the example below:
-For example:

 * If the `KafkaNodePool.spec.jvmOptions` does not exist but `Kafka.spec.kafka.jvmOptions` does exist, the values from `Kafka.spec.kafka.jvmOptions` will be used.
 * When `KafkaNodePool.spec.jvmOptions` exists and has `-Xmx: 1024m` and `Kafka.spec.kafka.jvmOptions` exists as well with `-Xms: 512m`, the operator will completely ignore the value from `Kafka.spec.kafka.jvmOptions` and use only the value from `KafkaNodePool.spec.jvmOptions`.
 * When `KafkaNodePool.spec.template` contains only the field `podSet.metadata.labels`, the operator will completely ignore the corresponding values from `Kafka.spec.kafka.template` (for example `podSet.metadata.annotations`, but also for example `pod.metadata.labels`).

-In the future, additional fields might be moved to the `KafkaNodePool` and its `.spec` section according to the needs.
+In the future, additional fields might be moved from the `Kafka` resource to the `KafkaNodePool` resource and its `.spec` section according to the needs.
 This proposal tries to minimize the effort and the scope and therefore picks up only some of the fields for the initial implementation.
 Since the existing fields in the `Kafka` CR will be used as the _defaults_, new fields can be added to `KafkaNodePool` resource in the future without any backwards compatibility concerns.